SolarLiner/interflow/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [INSERT CONTACT METHOD].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement on the [Rust Audio Discord](https://discord.gg/qxEJ7YmPZg), through DMs `@solarliner`, or, least preffered, through e-mail at `me at solarliner dot dev`.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the